 April received her Bachelor of Science in Nursing at the University of Illinois at Chicago, and a Master of Business Administration, with a concentration in Healthcare Management at Loyola University Chicago.

 Cynthia is an Administrative professional of 20+ years.
 She worked at Children’s Memorial Hospital for six years supporting the former CFO.
-She returned to Lurie Children's in 2016 as a Sr. Administrative Assistant in the Infectious Disease Dept. and now supports the Division Head of Adolescent Medicine, Dr. Robert Garofalo.
+She returned to Lurie Children's in 2016 as a Sr. Administrative Assistant in the Infectious Disease Dept. and now supports the head of The Potocsnak Family Division of Adolescent and Young Adult Medicine, Dr. Robert Garofalo.

-She is currently pursuing a degree in Healthcare Administration and is fully committed to the mission of the Adolescent Medicine Department.
+She is currently pursuing a degree in Healthcare Administration and is fully committed to the mission of the Division.